APX AI

 plotly_json = fig.to_json()

-Training and validation accuracy and loss curves over training epochs.
+Training and validation accuracy and loss curves over 30 epochs.

-In this simple example with easily separable data, the accuracy quickly reaches 1.0 (or 100%).
-On more realistic datasets, you'd expect a more gradual increase and potential signs of overfitting (divergence between training and validation curves).
+In this simple example with easily separable data, the training accuracy quickly reaches 1.0 (100%) while the validation accuracy plateaus around 93–94%, and the diverging loss curves show clear signs of overfitting.
+On more realistic datasets, you'd expect a more gradual increase in accuracy and less pronounced overfitting.

 Finally, let's see how to use the trained model to predict the sentiment of new, unseen text.
 Remember to apply the same preprocessing steps (tokenization and padding) to the new data.